How to Plan Your Salesforce Data Cleaning ProcessSalesforce

 Guest Post by Anna Kayfitz, CEO at StrategicDB

 Dirty data is one of the biggest headaches that Salesforce Admins, sales reps and marketers alike are facing.
 Since data quality affects many areas of your business, it is also a risky business as you are dealing with the data that your business depends on.
-If you are a Salesforce admin responsible for clean data, you probably have a hard time figuring out where to start?
+If you are an admin responsible for Salesforce data cleaning process, you probably have a hard time figuring out where to start?
 Here are a few simple steps that you can use to get started.

 - Deduping – There are duplicated accounts, contacts, leads and between contacts and leads.
 Using Report you can run Power of One.
 It does not always work but you can easily export to excel and use conditional formatting to do a quick test to identify how many duplicates you have.
 For accounts, using website is a good indicator, for contacts and leads you can use an e-mail address.